Taylor Gardner-Hickman: Early and personal life

-Gardner-Hickman was born in Telford.
-He is of Irish descent through his great-grandparents.
+Gardner-Hickman was born in Stourbridge.
+He is of Irish descent through his grandmother and great-grandparents.

 Club career

 West Bromwich Albion

 Having joined West Bromwich Albion's academy aged 7, Gardner-Hickman progressed through the club's youth academy.
 Gardner-Hickman made three appearances for the club's under-21 side in the 2020–21 EFL Trophy, scoring one goal.
 He was named in a West Bromwich Albion matchday squad for the first time on 9 May 2021 for a 3–1 defeat to Arsenal.
 He made his debut for the club on 25 August 2021, starting in a 6–0 EFL Cup second round defeat to Arsenal.
 He made his league debut for the club on 3 November 2021, starting at right wing-back as a replacement for the suspended Darnell Furlong in a 1–0 win over Hull City.
-On 30 December 2021, Gardner-Hickman signed a new four-and-a-half-year deal, keeping him at the club until 2026.
-Gardner-Hickman scored his first senior goal on 15 October 2022 in a 2-0 win at Reading.
+On 30 December 2021, Gardner-Hickman signed a new four-and-a-half-year deal at the club.
+He scored his first senior goal on 15 October 2022 in a 2–0 win at Reading.

+Bristol City

+On 22 August 2023, Hickman joined Bristol City on a season long loan with an option to buy.

+In December 2023, Gardner-Hickman was voted Bristol City's November Player of the Month, receiving 49% of the votes.

+On 15 January 2024, the club announced that they had exercised their option to buy and Gardner-Hickman had joined the club on a three-and-a-half-year contract.

+Birmingham City

+Gardner-Hickman joined recently relegated League One club Birmingham City on 23 August 2024 on loan for the rest of the season.
+The deal included an option to buy the player at the end of the season, which Birmingham confirmed on 3 February 2025 that they would be taking up.

+On 8 April 2025, he scored the winning goal against Peterborough United which confirmed Birmingham's promotion back to the Championship with six games still to play.

+Blackburn Rovers

+On 1 September 2025, Gardner-Hickman joined Blackburn Rovers on loan for the 2025–26 season with an option to buy at the end of the season.

 International career

-On 25 March 2022, Gardner-Hickman made his England U20 debut in a 2-0 defeat to Poland in Bielsko-Biała.
+On 25 March 2022, Gardner-Hickman made his England U20 debut in a 2–0 defeat to Poland in Bielsko-Biała.
+Four days later he played in a 3–1 win over Germany at the Colchester Community Stadium.